rajababu1998/neutron_react/README.md

     and when we have to keep less things on local then we use contextApi.

     if we have redux then don't use state variable.

+    Why do we use liftState up ?
+    State is basically used for transefering the data throughout the component but we have to make it is use for accross the component so we use the liftState up.